Hierarchical Context Alignment with Disentangled Geometric and Temporal Modeling for Semantic Occupancy Prediction: Related Work

 \subsection{Semantic Occupancy Prediction}

-Semantic Occupancy Prediction (SOP), also referred to as Semantic Scene Completion (SSC), represents a comprehensive 3D perception task that concurrently tackles semantic segmentation and scene completion~\cite{behley2019semantickitti,cai2021semantic,philion2020lift,li2023stereoscene,li2024hierarchical2}.
-Many studies have traditionally utilized LiDAR as the primary data source to capitalize on its 3D geometric information~\cite{zhang2018efficient,rist2021semantic,garbade2019two}.
-However, due to its cost-effectiveness and portability, camera-based 3D SOP has recently attracted significant interest~\cite{behley2019semantickitti,silberman2012indoor,song2017semantic,straub2019replica,cai2021semantic,rist2021semantic,yan2021sparse,cheng2021s3cnet,wu2020scfusion,roldao2020lmscnet,li2020anisotropic,li2023bevdepth,cao2022monoscene,li2023voxformer,huang2023tri}.
+{ Semantic Occupancy Prediction (SOP), also referred to as Semantic Scene Completion (SSC), represents a comprehensive 3D perception task that concurrently tackles semantic segmentation and scene completion~\cite{behley2019semantickitti,cai2021semantic,philion2020lift,li2023stereoscene,li2024hierarchical2}.
+Current studies can be broadly categorized into LiDAR-based and camera-based approaches. {LiDAR-based methods have seen significant advancements driven by innovative neural architectures and intermediate representations specifically designed to address the sparsity and irregularity of LiDAR data~\cite{xia2023scpnet,zhang2018efficient,rist2021semantic,garbade2019two,cortinhal2020salsanext,zhang2020polarnet,milioto2019rangenet++}.
+For instance, SCPNet~\cite{xia2023scpnet} tackles challenges such as sparse input and label noise by introducing Multi-Path Blocks for multi-scale feature aggregation and a Dense-to-Sparse Knowledge Distillation strategy to enhance single-frame representation learning.
+SalsaNext~\cite{cortinhal2020salsanext} improves semantic segmentation of LiDAR point clouds through a residual dilated convolution stack and Bayesian uncertainty estimation, achieving state-of-the-art performance on the SemanticKITTI dataset.
+PolarNet~\cite{zhang2020polarnet} proposes a polar bird’s-eye-view representation to address the uneven spatial distribution of points, enabling efficient and accurate online semantic segmentation with low latency.
+Similarly, RangeNet++~\cite{milioto2019rangenet++} leverages range images as an intermediate representation and introduces a novel post-processing algorithm to mitigate discretization errors, achieving real-time, high-accuracy semantic segmentation on embedded hardware.} Camera-based 3D SOP has recently gained traction due to its cost-effectiveness and portability~\cite{behley2019semantickitti,silberman2012indoor,song2017semantic,straub2019replica,cai2021semantic,rist2021semantic,yan2021sparse,cheng2021s3cnet,wu2020scfusion,roldao2020lmscnet,li2020anisotropic,li2023bevdepth,cao2022monoscene,li2023voxformer,huang2023tri}.
 MonoScene~\cite{cao2022monoscene} pioneered the inference of geometry and semantics from a single RGB image using 2D-3D feature projection.
 Following this innovation, numerous studies have expanded the scope of camera-based 3D scene perception~\cite{huang2023tri,zhang2023occformer,wei2023surroundocc,li2023stereoscene}.
 OccFormer~\cite{zhang2023occformer} employs a monocular depth net and context net to lift voxel feature volume, which is processed with a dual-path transformer block for semantic occupancy prediction.
 TPVFormer~\cite{huang2023tri} introduces a tri-perspective view to enhance the detailed representation of a 3D scene.
 SurroundOcc~\cite{wei2023surroundocc} estimates dense 3D occupancy using multi-view image inputs.
 VPD~\cite{li2024time} utilizes conditional diffusion models for 3D perception tasks, including multi-view stereo and semantic occupancy prediction.
-Nonetheless, these methods attempt to model complex 3D scenes using single-timestep images, which proves suboptimal for this inherently challenging problem due to the lack of comprehensive visual cues.
-In this paper, we advocate for leveraging reliable temporal data to dynamically integrate semantic context and compensate for incomplete observations.\looseness=-1
+In this paper, we advocate for leveraging reliable temporal data to dynamically integrate semantic context and compensate for incomplete observations.}\looseness=-1